openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 #### Permissive Strategy
 A policy using the permissive strategy will always suggest a permissive window.
-A cluster lifecycle administrator may want to toggle a `ChangeManagementPolicy` from the `Restrictive` to `Permissive` strategy, and back again, as a means to implementing their own change management window mechanism.
+A cluster lifecycle administrator may want to toggle a `[Hosted]ChangeManagementPolicy` from the `Restrictive` to `Permissive` strategy, and back again, as a means to implementing their own change management window mechanism.

 ### Resources Supporting Change Management

-Resources which support a reference to a `ChangeManagementPolicy` are said to support change management.
+Resources which support a reference to a `[Hosted]ChangeManagementPolicy` are said to support change management.
 Resources which support change management will implement a `spec.changeManagement` stanza.
 These stanzas must support AT LEAST the following fields: